Giving your OER a title; use of CC licenced images and AltText in your WordPress:

 Click on ‘View Post’ to see what it looks like.

-Use of CC licenced images and AltText in your WordPress:
+Use of CC licenced images, media and AltText in your WordPress:

-When working with images to create an OER in WordPress, you need to do the following:
+When working with images and media to create an OER in WordPress, you must do the following:

 1. Ensure that any image you use in your WordPress is CC, NOT copyrighted.